 After Jimi Hendrix exploded onto the scene in 1967, Freddie became an ardent fan.
 He later through a friend was taken along to rehearsals of a band called Smile, with Brian May on the guitar and Roger Taylor on drums.
 Freddie hit if off with the pair and inspired by Smile, began to experiment with music for the first time since leaving India.

 He made his live debut with a group called Ibex in the showbiz capital of nowhere – Bolton, Lancashire in August 1969.
-Freddie loved Jimi Hendrix, (he once saw Hendrix perform live 14 night in a row), and was a huge fan of Cream and a new group called Led Zeppelin.
+Freddie still loved Jimi Hendrix, (he once saw Hendrix perform live 14 night in a row), and was a huge fan of Cream and a new group called Led Zeppelin.
 The singer was restless, he quit Ibex (who were now called Wreckage) and joined a band called Sour Milk Tea who were working – but Freddie wasn’t happy.

 Then in a twist of fate, he heard that his old mates from Smile were looking for new singer, and he did of course get the gig.
 Bassist John Deacon was recruited, Freddie changed their name to Queen, and using his art and design skills, designed the band’s logo – using their birth signs: two fairies for him (Virgo), two lions for Roger and John (Leo) and a crab for Brian (Cancer) and wrote what would become the group’s first hit “Seven Sea Of Rhye”.
 If only all bands histories were this easy!